plone/documentation/docs/developer-guide/create-control-panel.md

 With this approach, your control panel will be automatically available through the REST API at the endpoint `@controlpanels/my-controlpanel`, making it easy to integrate with Volto without additional configuration.

-You will still need to set up {file}`registry.xml` with default values as described earlier.
+You'll still need to set up {file}`registry.xml` with default values as described earlier.

 ```{seealso}
 See the chapter {ref}`training:controlpanel-label` from the Mastering Plone 6 Training.